Business Council of New York State Data Breach: Legal and Technical Analysis

 - Requires businesses to notify affected New York residents of a breach “in the most expedient time possible and without unreasonable delay“.
 A 2024 amendment clarified this by setting a hard deadline, requiring notification “within thirty days after the breach has been discovered”.
 Notice must also be sent to several state authorities, including the Attorney General and the Department of Financial Services.
 Failure to comply can result in significant civil penalties.

-- For breaches affecting 500 or more people, the Department of Health and Human Services (HHS) must be notified within the same 60-day window, and prominent media outlets in the affected jurisdiction must also be alerted.
+With 47,329 affected individuals, the breach also crossed HIPAA's 500-person threshold, triggering two additional obligations beyond individual notification: alerting the Department of Health and Human Services within the same 60-day window, and notifying prominent media outlets in the affected jurisdiction.

 Digital forensics and incident response (DFIR) strategies